 When Clark moved to Sonora, California, tuba player Ray Iniguez took the podium for a season, followed by Brian Barfield, Bob Calonico, and Spiros Xydas.
 When Xydas announced his intent to leave at the end of the 2005 season, WCW began its first ever member-led conductor search, which led to the hiring of Rice Majors.

 The next several years brought new transitions as Rice Majors was succeeded at the podium by Jesssica Bejarano in 2010.
 Bejarano led the group until the close of West County Winds’ 2013-2014 season.
 During this period, the group also incorporated as a non-profit entity and obtained tax-exempt status.
-Despite the change of status, WCW continues to operate as an outreach class of the Contra Costa Community College and the group remains grateful for the college’s association and support.

 Read more about West County Winds’ amazing conductors, past and present, here.